 Verve Energy also argued that the proposed Rule Change undervalues the availability of capacity during times when the system is short of supply, through the averaging of capacity refund penalties on a seasonal basis.
-Conversely, the value of maintaining available capacity when the system has a surplus of capacity will be overstated under the Rule Change Proposal.
-According to Verve Energy's submission, the proposed Rule Change also increases the expected total cost of capacity refund penalties.
+Conversely, according to Verve Energy, the value of maintaining available capacity when the system has a surplus of capacity will be overstated under the Rule Change Proposal.

-However, the amended refund rates will more clearly differentiate between refunds occurred during system peak periods and during off peak periods than the current Market Rules.
+The IMO considered that, the amended refund rates will more clearly differentiate between refunds occurred during system peak periods and during off peak periods than the current Market Rules.
 Thus, the new refund rates will more clearly value availability during SWIS peak periods.
 This is assisted by both the differentiation between business days and non-business days, and the distinction between the first and second halves of the Hot Season.
-Implementation of Option 2 may more accurately reflect shortage of supply, but this benefit is offset by reduced predictability of refunds and increased implementation timeframe.
+Implementation of Option 2, which is preferred by Verve Energy, may more accurately reflect shortage of supply, but this benefit is offset by reduced predictability of refunds and increased implementation timeframe.